bdjbray/Prod-Des-Ece/README.md

 15 Sep
 We just uploaded our first code.
 We can use it to listen to a particular user, we chose Justin Bieber as an example.The information we got is in json.

+27 Sep
+We uploaded the new version of using twiiter api,we can now get the tweets of a people and the related information of the tweets.

 ## Recent User Stories for Mini Project One
 >I'm a Twitter user, I want to know my friend's feelings nowadays via his/her Tweets.